Substances | 8 min read

 Cannabis and Mushrooms

 Cannabis is another substance that some individuals may look to combine with psilocybin mushrooms to enhance their experience.
 However, as with alcohol, the combination of cannabis and mushrooms can amplify the intensity of the experience significantly.
-Such combined effects might lead to distortions of reality, increased sensory alterations, and becoming overwhelmed by the experience.
+Such combined effects might lead to distortions of reality, increased sensory alterations, and a feeling of being overwhelmed by the experience.

 You are not alone.
 If you’re struggling with mushrooms or other substance use issues, our team of compassionate and trained medical professionals is here to help you learn new skills and begin the recovery process.
 We offer a comprehensive outpatient program designed to provide the support you need while allowing you to maintain your day-to-day responsibilities.
 If you or a loved one is struggling with addiction, contact us today to start healing.